Country Kitchen Decor Ideas

 Store and Organize

 Storage options don’t end with kitchen cabinets.
 A kitchen storage shelf or a rolling kitchen cart in your eating area can showcase serving dishes while adding an element of charm.
-Storage cubbies and bins provide great places to store essentials in a fun farmhouse-style way.
+Storage cubbies, bins and open shelving provide great places to store essentials in a fun farmhouse-style way.
 There’s nothing more farmhouse authentic than a metal or wire bin filled with fresh produce – fruit or vegetables.
 Or, show off colorful linens to accent the kitchen paint color.

 Farmhouse Kitchen Decor

-Country kitchens of yesteryear went hand in hand with the farmhouse outside.
-Bring a bit of that style inside with kitchen stools that boast tractor seats, or wall décor that reminds us of a simpler time.
-Look to butter churns, washboards and vintage wall signs for inspiration.
+Country kitchens of yesteryear went hand-in-hand with the farmhouse outside.
+Bring a bit of that style inside farmhouse decor!
+Add kitchen stools that boast tractor seats, or wall décor that reminds us of a simpler time.
+Look to butter churns, washboard, and antique pots & pans.

 Celebrate Country Cottage Style

 Look to accent your kitchen with country cottage style.
-Select botanical colors with light apricot, dusty pink and shades of green set against brighter colors like fuchsia and sunflower yellow.
+If your kitchen is a white or neutral color, select botanical colors with light apricot, dusty pink, and shades of green set against brighter colors like fuchsia and sunflower yellow.
 Weathered and natural texture elements provide cottage style authenticity without becoming too rustic.

 Country kitchens that originated on true farms had unique accents in each one, much due to how they had to make do with whatever they had on hand.
-Look for items that give a nod to this element.
+Look for items that give a nod to this element and embrace repurposed style.
 Did that leaning wall shelf once have a life as a pantry door?
 Did that dairy bucket transform into a pretty flower vase?
 This eclectic charm really adds to that country kitchen look.
-Or, look for decor built with galvanized metal to reflect a repurposed theme.
+Or, look for furniture and decor built with reclaimed barnwood and galvanized metal to reflect a rustic theme.

 The aroma of home cooking is one of the best kitchen accessories you could hope for.
 Whip up a batch of buttermilk pancakes in a quaint farm animal-inspired pancake pan and you’ll have everyone running to the kitchen to dig in!